minamijoyo/tfschema/README.md

 A schema inspector for Terraform providers.

 NOTICE: The master branch may be broken due to development for Terraform v0.12 support.
-Use the tf-0.11 branch or a precompiled binary to use with Terraform v0.11.

 # Features